 A bit of chocolate craving inspiration recently caused me to pull the idea for a low-carb chocolate lava cake recipe back off the shelf.
 I really went for it with the cocoa powder this time!
-In fact, I took out all of the almond flour and went for rich, chocolate goodness.
+In fact, I took out all of the almond flour and went for pure, rich, chocolate goodness.

 The timing of cooking them was another challenge.
 With the Instant Pot, you can’t just open it up and check to see how they are doing like you can with the oven.
 I found that a time of 4 minutes got the lava cakes to the point that they had a brownie like exterior with that lovely “lava” center.
 If you prefer your lava cakes a little less gooey, feel free to add an extra minute or two.
 The perfect time may vary slightly depending on the shape of the dish, your altitude, and how quickly you release the pressure and remove them from the pot when the time is done.

 Now that this recipe has been out for a while, I keep getting the question, “What if I don’t have an Instant Pot?”
 I decided to do some testing and provide alternative directions to make them.
 I’m adding both oven and microwave directions.

 How to make Keto Molten Lava Mug Cakes in the Microwave